 Our Home Is Your Home!

-A famous Iranian proverb states: ” A guest is God’s friend!” (مهمان، حبیب خداست!).
-The Iranian people offer their best services to loved guests, whether they are foreigners or relatives.
+A famous Iranian proverb states:” A guest is God’s friend!” (مهمان، حبیب خداست!).
+The Iranian people offer their best services to loved guests, whether foreigners or relatives.

-When you visit villages and nomadic groups in remote regions, you’re probably invited for afternoon tea.
-Villagers and nomads in Iran can be even more welcoming and can give you lots of their own home-produced dairy products and bread to cheer you up.
+You’re probably invited for afternoon tea when you visit villages and nomadic groups in remote regions.
+Villagers and nomads in Iran can be even more welcoming and give you lots of their home-produced dairy products and bread to cheer you up.

 If you walk in the streets, the museums, or anywhere, you will receive frequent smiles from passers-by.
 Exactly why?
 This is because they are happy to have you in their country.

 Those who find you confused or lost may offer your assistance before you even ask.
-They are likely to point you in the right direction if you ask; they will tell you about their town, they are eager to know about you.
-Keep in mind, it is not an act of intrusion, it is an act of Iranian hospitality.
+They are likely to point you in the right direction if you ask; they will tell you about their town and are eager to know about you.
+Keep in mind it is not an act of intrusion; it is an act of Iranian hospitality.

 Generally, this Iranian trait can be found anywhere.
-No matter if you stay in an old traditional house in Yazd, a small village dwelling, or a modern apartment in Tehran, your hosts look out for your comfort.
-In all of these places, you will find a welcoming family waiting for you to join them for their evening gathering.
-If you like, you can cook with them, learn about Iranian etiquette, and enjoy delicious Persian food.
+Whether you stay in an old traditional house in Yazd, a small village dwelling, or a modern apartment in Tehran, your hosts look out for your comfort.
+You will find a welcoming family waiting for you to join them for their evening gathering in all these places.
+You can cook with them, learn about Iranian etiquette, and enjoy delicious Persian food.

-Taking part in an Iranian hospitality tour allows you to gain a deeper understanding of Iranian culture.
-For a night, you will stay with Iranian families in their houses, having a conversation with them.
+Taking an Iranian hospitality tour allows you to understand Iranian culture better.
+You will stay with Iranian families in their houses for a night, conversing with them.
 This gives you a great deal of insight into Iranian culture.
-It’s possible you’ll make friends.
+You may make friends.

 The Persian culture of hospitality makes it much easier for you to travel to Iran, get help from strangers with a big smile, get invited to their house for free, and so on.
 Staring at you or trying to talk to you all the time is not unusual.